Israel kills 42 in Gaza as Netanyahu warns war will go on - WTMJ

 Rescuers furiously dug through the rubble using excavators and bulldozers amid clouds of heavy dust.
 One shouted “Can you hear me?” into a hole.
 “Are you OK?” he asked.
 Minutes later, first responders pulled a survivor out.
 The Gaza Health Ministry said 16 women and 10 children were among those killed, with more than 50 people wounded.

-Haya Abdelal, 21, lives in a building next to one that was destroyed and said she was sleeping when the airstrikes sent her fleeing into the street.
-She accused Israel of not giving its usual warning to residents to flee before launching such an attack.
+Haya Abdelal, 21, who lives in a building next to one that was destroyed, said she was sleeping when the airstrikes sent her fleeing into the street.
+She accused Israel of not giving its usual warning to residents to leave before launching such an attack.

 “We are tired,” she said, “We need a truce.
 We can’t bear it anymore.”

 The Israeli army spokesperson’s office said the strike targeted Hamas “underground military infrastructure.”
-As a result of the strike, “the underground facility collapsed, causing the foundation of the civilian houses above them to collapse as well, leading to unintended casualties.”
+As a result of the strike, “the underground facility collapsed, causing the civilian houses’ foundations above them to collapse as well, leading to unintended casualties,” it said.

 Among those reported killed was Dr. Ayman Abu Al-Ouf, the head of the internal medicine department at Shifa Hospital and a senior member of the hospital’s coronavirus management committee.
-Two of Abu Al-Ouf’s teenage children and two other family members were also buried under the rubble of their home.
+Two of Abu Al-Ouf’s teenage children and two other family members were also buried under the rubble.

 The death of the 51-year-old physician “was a huge loss at a very sensitive time,” said Mohammed Abu Selmia, the director of Shifa.